Engineering Investigation In New Product Development

-New Product Development is usually discussed as a creative process.
+New Product Development (NPD) is usually discussed as a creative process.
 At Porticos, we develop a vision for a new thing, then figure out how to realize that vision.
 We use knowledge, experience, creativity, and innovation to create something new.

 But Product Development is not a purely creative endeavor.
 There are technical questions that require technical expertise.
-So, the expert engineer must answer them through testing, simulation, and old-school engineering calculations.
+So, the engineer must answer them through testing, simulation, and engineering calculations.
 In general, Engineering Investigation is analysis rather than synthesis.
 The goal of the expert engineer in the role of the investigator is to collect data to answer a direct question like:

 - Will that work?